bcgov/action-test-and-analyse-java/README.md

 [Issues]: https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue
 [Pull Requests]: https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/working-with-your-remote-repository-on-github-or-github-enterprise/creating-an-issue-or-pull-request

-# Unit Test (Java), Coverage and Analysis with SonarCloud
+# Test (Java), Coverage and Analysis with SonarCloud

-This action runs unit tests and optionally runs analysis, including coverage, using [SonarCloud](https://sonarcloud.io).
+This action runs tests and optionally runs analysis, including coverage, using [SonarCloud](https://sonarcloud.io).
 SonarCloud can be configured to comment on pull requests or stop failing workflows.
+Also this action automatically configures the github package server in a settings file to import dependencies from it during execution.

 This Action supports Java.
 Another for [JavaScript/TypeScript](https://github.com/bcgov-nr/action-test-and-analyse) is available.